boydc2014/composer-prototype/README.md

 - asset discovery via glob patterns
 - service discovery for luis and qna, etc
 - service credentials
-- entry points for the dialog tree and the bot's runtime.
+- an entry point for the dialog tree

 **note:** a goal to consider is the service credentials being *templated* in this file. we've made assumptions in the past about where these credentials should be stored and their shape.